Ship to virtually every country worldwide with the U.S. Postal Service.

 U. S. Territories and APO/FPO Mail

-Mail being sent to U. S. Territories and APO/FPO destinations, while they may be away from the U. S. main land, they are still domestic mail.
-However mail being sent to these locations must have a customs form 2976-A attached.
+Mail being sent to U. S. Territories and APO/FPO destinations, while they may be away from the U. S. mainland, are still domestic mail.
+However, mail being sent to these locations must have a customs form 2976-A attached.
 Postage prices are the same as domestic rates.
-All Mail services may go to these destinations.
+All mail services may go to these destinations.
 Some APO/FPO destinations do not accept Express Mail.
 All other services such as First Class, Priority, Parcel Post, and Media Mail are available.

 First Class Mail

-First Class is the most economical way to send postal cards, letters, large envelopes and small packages under 4 pounds virtually anywhere in the world.
+First Class is the most economical way to send post cards, letters, large envelopes, and small packages under 4 pounds virtually anywhere in the world.
 Estimated delivery time varies by country.

-- Packages under 4 pounds and declared for $400 or less needs the 2676 customs form.
-Packages declared for over $400 are prohibited from First Class Mail, these packages must be shipped using Priority Mail or Express Mail
+- Packages under 4 pounds and declared for $400 or less need the 2976-F customs form.
+Packages declared for over $400 are prohibited from First Class Mail.
+These packages must be shipped using Priority Mail or Express Mail

 Priority Mail International provides customers with a reliable and economical way of sending packages up to 70 pounds to over 190 countries and territories worldwide.
 Some countries have specific weight requirements.
 The estimated delivery time for most countries is 6 to 10 business days.
 This time is not guaranteed.